milesfrain/purescript-book/text/chapter10-new.md

  1. (Easy) Write a wrapper for the `confirm` method on the JavaScript `Window` object, and add your foreign function to the `Effect.Alert` module.
  1. (Medium) Call this `confirm` function when a users clicks the "Reset" button to ask if they're sure they want to reset their address book.

+## Conclusion

+In this chapter, we've learned how to work with foreign JavaScript code from PureScript and we've seen the issues involved with writing trustworthy code using the FFI:
+- We've seen the importance of ensuring that foreign functions have correct representations.
+- We learned how to deal with corner cases like null values and other types of JavaScript data, by using foreign types, or the `Json` data type.
+- We saw how to safely serialize and deserialize JSON data.

+For more examples, the `purescript`, `purescript-contrib` and `purescript-node` GitHub organizations provide plenty of examples of libraries which use the FFI.
+In the remaining chapters, we will see some of these libraries put to use to solve real-world problems in a type-safe way.

 ## Addendum

 Todo -